Posted by: Northwest Eye in General on September 12, 2025

 - Avoid rubbing your eyes, especially if you feel irritation or discomfort, to prevent further damage to the cornea.

 By understanding these factors and applying preventive strategies, you can greatly lower your chances of encountering eye injuries.
-If a scratch on your eye does not improve after 24 hours, we encourage you to reach out to an optometrist or ophthalmologist for expert assessment and .
+If a scratch on your eye does not improve after 24 hours, we encourage you to reach out to an optometrist or ophthalmologist for expert assessment and treatment.
 Remember, we are here to help you through this process.

 Recognize Symptoms of a Scratched Cornea